Disability Evaluation Under Social

 Program Medical Professionals

-Physicians of virtually all specialties, psychologists and speech-language pathologists at the State, regional, or national levels review claims for disability benefits.
-The review work is performed in the State DDSs or SSA’s regional offices or headquarters.
-It is strictly a case review in which the program physician, psychologist or speech-language pathologist usually has no contact with the claimant.
+Physicians of virtually all specialties, psychologists and speech-language pathologists at the State, regional, or national levels review claims for disability benefits..
+During a case review, the program physician, psychologist or speech-language pathologist usually has no contact with the claimant.

-Because there is no direct involvement of medical professionals in the disability decisions made by administrative law judges in ODAR, administrative law judges sometimes request expert testimony on complex medical issues.
+Administrative law judges may request medical expert testimony on complex medical issues.
 Each hearing office maintains a roster of medical experts who are called to testify as expert witnesses at hearings or respond to written interrogatories.
 The experts are paid a fee for their services.

 Confidentiality of Records